BlueCannonBall/lux-desktop/README.md

 ## Usage

-Lux is a cross-platform desktop app that depends on FLTK, SDL, and GStreamer.
+Lux is a cross-platform desktop app that depends on FLTK and GStreamer.
 It can be compiled using `make` and installed with `sudo make install`.

 ## Screenshots